jtakayama/makahiki/doc/installation-makahiki-unix.rst

 ``$WORKON_HOME/makahiki/bin``) so that they are defined whenever you ``workon makahiki``.

+After you edit and save ``postactivate``, you will need to ``workon makahiki`` for your changes to take effect.

-Note that you will want to provide a stronger password for the makahiki admin account if this server is publically accessible.
+Note that you will want to provide a stronger password for the makahiki admin account if this server is publicly accessible.

 Makahiki also utilizes a variety of other environment variables.
 For complete documentation, see :ref:`section-environment-variables`.